This is the multi-page printable view of this section. Click here to print.

 2 - Viewing Logs

-The log levels are DEBUG, INFO, WARN, ERROR, and FATAL, where the default is INFO.
-Most of the time, the default level is sufficient as the logs will container WARN, ERROR and FATAL messages as well.
+The log levels are DEBUG, INFO, WARNING, ERROR, and CRITICAL, where the default is INFO.
+Most of the time, the default level is sufficient as the logs will container WARNING, ERROR and CRITICAL messages as well.
 But for deep troubleshooting, it is always recommended to increase the log level to DEBUG in order to ensure the availability of the maximum amount of information.

 Anchore logs can be accessed by inspecting the docker logs for any anchore service container using the regular docker logging mechanisms, which typically default to displaying to the stdout/stderr of the containers themselves - for example: